1890-1902

 1940–1941 — Fled from occupied France through Spain and Portugal to the USA.
 He left most manuscripts behind, taking only four scores.
 Vítězslava Kaprálová died in June 1940.
 He settled in New York and saw great success with the premiere of his Concerto Grosso by Koussevitzky and the Boston Symphony.

-1942 – Composed Symphony No. 1, premiered by Koussevitzky.
-He would write one symphony every year until 1946, solidifying his status in the US music scene.
+1942 — Composed Symphony No. 1, premiered again by Koussevitzky.
+He would write one symphony every year until 1946, solidifying his status on the US music scene.
+In summer, at Koussevitzky’s invitation, he teaches composition at summer courses at the Berkshire Music Centre.
+Later, he teaches at the Mannes School of Music in New York.

-1944 – Composed Symphony No. 3 and Violin Sonata No. 3.
-Allied landing in Normandy.
+1944 — Composed Symphony No. 3 and Violin Sonata No. 3.
+Allied landings in Normandy.
 Began a long-term relationship with Rosalie Barstow.

 1947 — Beginning of the Cold War.
 Composed works including the Three Madrigals for Violin and Viola.

-1948 – Following the Communist coup in Czechoslovakia and the death of Jan Masaryk, he abandoned plans to return home and remained in exile.
-Appointed Professor of Composition at Princeton University (until 1951).
+1948 — Following the Communist coup in Czechoslovakia and the death of Jan Masaryk, he abandoned plans to return home and remained in exile.
+In the summer, he visited Europe again, staying in France and Switzerland.
+In September, he is appointed Professor of Composition at Princeton University, where he remains until 1951.

 1951-1959